godvmxi/godvmxi.github.io/resume/markdown/dev_game.md

     * Setting up all necessary hardware platform to support team work.
     * Handle the video codec IP verification.
     * Bringup the video codec IP of the ASIC.
-    * Setup auto regression for all test suite
+    * Setup auto regression for all test suite.
+    * Develop essential tools for team.
     * Developing the video codec (H264,HEVC,VP9) IP verification framework during both for the pre-silicon and post-silicon period.

 2014/5-2017/11